asandridge/blackjack/README.md

 **Dealer Blackjack**: Player only loses original bet to a dealer blackjack.

+**Reshuffle**: The dealer reshuffles when 75% of the cards have been dealt.

 **Basic Strategy**: The tables for the basic strategy implemented here can be found [here](https://www.blackjackapprenticeship.com/blackjack-strategy-charts/).

 **Player Bankroll** The player starts with $1000 and the betting unit is $10.